clojure-grimoire/grimoire/resources/1.6.0/clojure.test/*load-tests*/docstring.md

 True by default.
-If set to false, no test functions willbe created by deftest, set-test, or with-test.
-Use this to omittests when compiling or loading production code.
+If set to false, no test functions will be created by deftest, set-test, or with-test.
+Use this to omit tests when compiling or loading production code.